firozkhan18/technologies-notes/microservice.md

 Understanding the interplay between Angular, React, microservices, and threading is essential for building modern web applications.
 Each technology serves a unique purpose, and their combination can lead to efficient, scalable, and maintainable applications.

+The Twelve-Factor App methodology is a set of best practices for building modern web applications, particularly suitable for cloud-native microservices like those developed with Spring Boot.
+Here’s a brief overview of how each factor applies to Spring Boot microservices:

+### 1. **Codebase**
+- **Definition**: One codebase tracked in version control, many deploys.
+- **Application**: Maintain a single repository for each microservice with clear versioning and branching strategies.
+Use Git for version control.

+### 2. **Dependencies**
+- **Definition**: Explicitly declare and isolate dependencies.
+- **Application**: Use Maven or Gradle to manage dependencies in your Spring Boot application.
+Avoid relying on the system’s package manager to ensure consistency across environments.

+### 3. **Config**
+- **Definition**: Store configuration in the environment.
+- **Application**: Externalize configuration using Spring’s `application.properties` or `application.yml`.
+Leverage Spring Cloud Config or environment variables to manage settings across different environments.

+### 4. **Backing Services**
+- **Definition**: Treat backing services as attached resources.
+- **Application**: Use services like databases, message queues, and caches as resources that can be swapped without code changes.
+For example, configure different databases for development and production via properties.

+### 5. **Build, Release, Run**
+- **Definition**: Strictly separate the build and run stages.
+- **Application**: Use CI/CD pipelines (e.g., Jenkins, GitLab CI) to automate the build and release processes, ensuring that the build artifact is immutable and can be deployed consistently.

+### 6. **Processes**
+- **Definition**: Execute the app as one or more stateless processes.
+- **Application**: Design Spring Boot applications to be stateless, maintaining any state in external systems (like databases or caches) to enable easy scaling.

+### 7. **Port Binding**
+- **Definition**: Export services via port binding.
+- **Application**: Each Spring Boot microservice runs as a standalone web server, listening on a defined port (e.g., `server.port` in `application.properties`).
+This enables microservices to be self-contained and easy to run.

+### 8. **Concurrency**
+- **Definition**: Scale out via the process model.
+- **Application**: Use tools like Kubernetes to manage scaling of Spring Boot services.
+Each instance of the microservice can be scaled horizontally based on load.

+### 9. **Disposability**
+- **Definition**: Maximize robustness with fast startup and graceful shutdown.
+- **Application**: Design Spring Boot applications to start quickly and handle termination signals (like SIGTERM) gracefully to allow for smooth restarts and updates.

+### 10. **Dev/Prod Parity**
+- **Definition**: Keep development, staging, and production as similar as possible.
+- **Application**: Use Docker containers or Kubernetes to ensure that the environments are consistent.
+Use the same database types and configurations across all environments.

+### 11. **Logs**
+- **Definition**: Treat logs as event streams.
+- **Application**: Use a centralized logging solution like ELK (Elasticsearch, Logstash, Kibana) or Splunk.
+Spring Boot supports logging frameworks like SLF4J and Logback for structured logging.

+### 12. **Admin Processes**
+- **Definition**: Run administrative/management tasks as one-off processes.
+- **Application**: Use Spring Boot’s `@Scheduled` tasks or command-line runners for running migrations, backups, and other maintenance tasks.
+Ensure these processes are easily deployable.

+### Summary
+Applying the Twelve-Factor App principles in Spring Boot microservices helps in building scalable, maintainable, and robust applications that can be easily deployed in cloud environments.
+Each factor emphasizes best practices that support continuous integration, deployment, and management of microservices in modern software architecture.

 Sharding in MongoDB is a method used to distribute data across multiple servers, allowing for horizontal scaling.
 It helps manage large datasets and high-throughput applications by breaking up the data into smaller, more manageable pieces called "shards."

 ### Key Concepts of Sharding